 Let's get to it!
 Here's my list of the best farm animals for beginner homesteaders.

-THINGS TO CONSIDER WHEN CHOOSING THE BEST FARM ANIMALS TO RAISE
+THE BEST FARM ANIMALS TO RAISE FOR BEGINNERS

 It's important to determine how much it will roughly cost to raise your farm animals.
 Some costs to think of or research before making your ultimate decision are as follows.